Philips | How do I clean my Philips Groomer?

 Non-washable groomers

-For more detailed instructions of your model, refer to the user manual.

-For more detailed instructions of your model, refer to the user manual.
+For more detailed instructions for your model, refer to the user manual.